-- One adult should be a registered member.
+- One of the adults must be female.
+One adult should be a registered member.
 These adults do not need to be background checked by GSGLA. - While cashless payments are preferred (through Digital Cookie Take a Payment function or other approved payment processing methods), troops may collect cash and should have a plan for safeguarding money.
 Adults take direct responsibility for cash at all times with the intent to deter a theft.
 Adults should exercise caution in holding large quantities of money at the point of sale.
 Make arrangements for an additional adult to pick up and deposit money from high traffic booth sales.
-Bring an envelope with you to facilitate a bank run by another parent.
-Be extra cautious with a cash box since they can be easily stolen. - Adults must handle ALL money for Daisy Girl Scouts. - Adults should supervise Girl Scouts closely at all times, including restroom breaks. - Girl Scouts should not follow customers into a store or parking lot, even if promised a sale.
-Ask customers to return to the booth to make their purchase. - Girl Scouts should never approach cars to make a sale or to deliver cookies. - Safeguard cookies; never turn your back on the cookies, including the extra cases not on display. - In the case of a conflict with a member of the public, move Girl Scouts to a safe distance away from the disturbance.
-Ask the location manager if there is an on-site security guard who can help you.
-If there is not, you may call the police and ask for assistance if needed.
-Please make sure that your Service Unit Cookie Program Chair (SUCPC) is made aware of the incident.
+Bring a deposit slip and ATM envelope with you to facilitate a bank run by another parent.
+Be extra cautious with a cash box since they can be easily stolen. - Adults must handle ALL money for Daisy Girl Scouts. - Adults should supervise girls closely at all times, including restroom breaks. - Girls should not follow customers into a store or parking lot, even if promised a sale.
+Ask customers to return to the booth to make their purchase. - Girls should never approach cars to make a sale or to deliver cookies. - Safeguard cookies; never turn your back to the cookies, including the extra cases not on display.

-One Girl/One Parent/Guardian (1G/1P) Boothing - Cadettes and older

-Boothing is primarily a troop activity that encourages teamwork, and GSGLA encourages all Girl Scouts to booth with their troop to get the most from this experience.
-We also recognize that older Girl Scouts who are not registered with a troop (i.e. Juliettes) and/or older Girl Scouts with high reaching goals would like the opportunity to booth independently to meet their goals.
+One Girl/One Parent/Guardian (1G/1P) Boothing Cadettes and older, February 23 - March 10 Boothing is primarily a troop activity that encourages teamwork, and GSGLA encourages all girls to booth with their troop to get the most from this experience.
+We also recognize that older girls who are not registered with a troop (i.e. Juliettes) and/or older girls with high reaching goals would like the opportunity to booth independently to meet their goals.

 In the case of Girl Scouts that belong to a troop, all girls in the troop must be given the opportunity to participate in the booth.
 Priority will be given to troop boothing opportunities over individual girl boothing.
-Registered Juliette Girl Scouts should work with their SUCPC to network with other Juliettes.
+Registered Juliette Girl Scouts should work with their SUCPC to possibly network with other Juliettes.
 These are great opportunities to work together as a team for your common high goals.